Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_delayed.md

 `DelayedFlow = @TimeDelayed (@t('.FlowSeries'), '.FlowDelayTableAttributeName')`

-The flow table used have the values described above.
+The flow table used has the values described above.

 | Time (UTC) | FlowSeries | DelayedFlow | Description |
 |---|---|---|---|